Edited by: Juan Ruiz

 Hot Tip: Capital One has a 24/7 military support SCRA hotline (855-227-1645) that you can call to have your questions answered.

-The best travel rewards cards for eligible service members who qualify for an annual fee waiver will generally be those cards that offer the most premium benefits with corresponding high annual fees.
+The best travel rewards cards for eligible service members who qualify for annual fee exmeptions will generally be those cards that offer the most premium benefits with corresponding high annual fees.

 Here are 2 premium cards that fall into those categories, making the cards potentially good choices for military members:

 The Amex Platinum card is known as one of the best premium travel rewards cards.
-Membership Rewards points earned on the card are valuable for securing travel via Amex Travel but even more so for the potentially greater value when points are transferred to travel partners.
+Membership Rewards points earned on the card are valuable for securing travel via Amex Travel but even more so for the potentially greater value when points are transferred to the American Express transfer partners.

 Here is a sample of some of the benefits you’ll find on the card: